jakesteele/LiveSwitch-Transcription-Service/README.md

-# LiveSwitch-Transcription-Service
+# LiveSwitch Transcription Micro Service
 LiveSwitch WebRTC real time local transcription service written in FSharp F# using VOSK.

 ## About
+Hobby project to understand audio pipelines within LiveSwitch's flexible client SDK.

 Lightweight console project that joins an existing LiveSwitch WebRTC conference or broadcast and transcribes the participants in real time.
 Application sends back the completed sentances to the channel using the signaling layer. **Console application requires participants use SFU (single forwarding unit) mode.**

 ## Setup